4hlberg/cifs-csv-xml-validator/README.md

 ## Caveats :
-When parsing xml files, remember to provide the query parameter `xml_path=<parent-element>` to make sure the xml_parser class defined in /processing/xml.py parses from the right dimension in the provided file.
+When parsing xml files, remember to provide the query parameter `xml_path=<parent-element>` to make sure the xml_parser function defined in /processing/xml.py parses from the right dimension in the provided file.

+*Working functionality*
+- xml file reading works.
+Validation needs to be validated and csv aswell.

 ## How to: